I just got off the phone with an overwhelmed parent.

 I understand why people make it, though:

-- The SAT is still weeks away.
+- The test is still weeks away.

 - Getting your score is even further away.